Doctoral Internship in Health Service Psychology

 3. Completion of all required internship tasks and the supervisor and internship evaluations.

-4. Performance of a minimum of 500 direct service hours is required.
+4. Performance of a minimum of 500 direct service hours.

 5. Adherence to the Ethical Principles for Psychologists (APA, 2002 with 2010 Amendments).

-6. Approval to pass the internship requires that a doctoral intern reach the Minimum Level of Achievement (MLA) on the end-of-year evaluation for each Profession Wide Competency.
-The MLA for each Profession Wide Competency is a “3” (Satisfactorily Proficient) on the elements for each competency.
+6. Obtaining the Minimum Level of Achievement (MLA) on the end-of-year evaluation for each Profession Wide Competency, which is a “3” (Satisfactorily Proficient).
+This requires a “3” on each element of each Profession Wide Competency.

 Former Interns